Horse Coat Color Calculator

 - White Markings (Stars, Socks, Blazes)

-By inputting the parents’ genetic information (or their physical coat colors if genetics are unknown), the calculator provides statistical probabilities for the foal’s potential coat colors.
+By inputting the parents’ genes (or their actual coat colors when genes are unknown), the calculator provides statistical predictions of the foal’s potential coat colors.

-- Breeding Planning – Predict desirable colors for show or sale.
+- Breeding Planning – Prediction for optimal colors for showing or sale.

-- Genetic Insight – Understand hidden genes (e.g., a chestnut parent carrying a hidden cream dilution).
+- Genetic Awareness – Be aware of hidden genes (i.e., a chestnut parent with a hidden cream dilution).

-- Educational Tool – Learn how equine coat color inheritance works.
+- Learning Tool – Discover how color inheritance in horses takes place.

 Understanding Basic Horse Coat Color Genetics

-Before using a horse coat color calculator, it helps to know some fundamentals:
+Before using a horse coat color calculator, it is helpful to know some fundamentals:

 1. Base Colors

-- Black (E/e) – Dominant, but can be hidden by agouti (bay modifier).
+- Black (E/e) – Dominant, but suppressed by agouti (bay modifier).

-- Bay (A/a) – Requires at least one agouti gene to restrict black to points.
+- Bay (A/a) – Requires a minimum of one agouti gene to restrict black to points.

-- Chestnut (e/e) – Recessive; two copies prevent black pigment.
+- Chestnut (e/e) – Two copies are recessive and exclude black pigment.

 2. Dilution Genes